rayylin/Discrete-Event-Simulation-with-Simpy/README.md

 # Discrete-Event-Simulation-with-Simpy
 Discrete event simulation can help businesses use computer modeling to virtually test manufacturing methods and procedures, greatly reducing the time and costs that physical testing of a manufacturing system would incur.
 In this project, we use Simpy to carry out a discrete event simulation and allow users to test a range of scenarios before buying tooling, reserving capacity, or coordinating other expensive production resources.
-Simulation can help users determine exactly what is needed, such as inventory levels, replenishment rates, batch sizes, production planning, etc.
+Simulation can help users determine exactly what is needed to achieve their goals, such as inventory levels, replenishment rates, batch sizes, production planning, etc.

 # Process flow
 In this project we are going to use an toy factory as an example.
 The process flow is shown in the picture below.